crew102/slowraker/README.md

 rakelist <- slowrake(txt = dog_pubs$abstract[1:5])
 ```

-    #> Warning: package 'slowraker' was built under R version 3.4.2

 `slowrake()` outputs a list of data frames.
-Each data frame contains the keywords that were extracted for an element of `txt`:
+Each data frame contains the keywords that were extracted for a given element of `txt`:

 ``` r
 rakelist